-Diverticulitis is an infection in the gastrointestinal, or GI, tract.
+Diverticulitis is an infection in the lower gastrointestinal, or GI, tract.

 The GI tract extends from the mouth to the anus.
 Diverticula are small pockets or sacs that can form in the lining of the GI tract.
 This is a condition called diverticulosis.
 Most people with diverticulosis are not aware of the condition.
 They remain free of symptoms for their lifetime.

 In a very small number of people with diverticulosis — less than 5% — the sacs get infected.
 This is a condition called diverticulitis.
 The “itis” part of the name means inflammation.
 The infection often is due to bacteria or stool collecting in the sacs (diverticula).